 c) 18+ card; or

 7.3 The student without ID is allowed to undertake the examination.
 However, the student cannot leave the examination venue until an invigilator or a member of Student Business Services has verified their identity.
 This is done by checking the University’s recorded image of the student.
 If the student’s identity cannot be verified by Student Business, then the Director, Student Services and Engagement will determine whether the circumstances warrant the student being given further opportunity to present suitable evidence of identity.
-If the student fails to provide the required evidence, the Director, Student Services and Engagement refers the case to the Senior Deputy Vice-Chancellor under the Student Conduct and Disciplinary – Governing Policy.
+If the student fails to provide the required evidence, the Director, Student Services and Engagement refers the case to the Pro Vice-Chancellor (Students) under the Student Conduct– Governing Policy.

 7.4 Until the student’s identity has been established the student’s examination booklet/s is held by the Director, Student Services and Engagement and will not be forwarded for marking.